Suggested gear for a 10-day trip on the edge of the world.

 – John Steinbeck, Of Mice and Men, Chapter 1

-On a day when we had no plans other than working, it sounded like an invitation – one that was too good to pass.
+On a day when we had no plans other than working on our laptops, this sounded like an invitation – one that was too good to pass.

 We’d drive the 68 miles to Soledad and see with our own eyes the California backcountry on a September morning.